acidbubbles/vam-timeline/README.md

 ### Publishing without the plugin

 You can select record all controllers using VaM's built in animation motion capture; after you'll be able to delete the plugin completely and the animation will be stored in the scene itself (baked in).
+This will only work with controllers, not with float params.
 You won't be able to restore the animation this way however.

 ### Screenshots